Vel Tech Rangarajan Dr. Sagunthala R&D Institute of Science and Technology: Academic activities

 Vel Tech has adapted the new pedagogical process called "Conceive-Design-Implement-Operate" (CDIO) approach.
 CDIO imbibed syllabus helps the students to acquire professional, personal and inter-personal skills systematically.

 Location

 Vel Tech has a campus of about 66.75 acre.
 The campus is located in the Outer Ring Road in West Chennai, Avadi.
-The nearest airport is Chennai and the nearest railway station is Avadi.

 Academics

 Academic programmes are offered in engineering, management, media technology and law.
-The academic curriculum of the institution facilitates collaborative learning with research projects and taught by committed faculty members, leading experts from industries/organizations and international visiting faculty.

 The Choice Based Credit System (CBCS) gives student's flexibility to choose the course of their choice and learn at their own pace.
-CDIO methodology is also practiced in the curriculum, an innovative educational framework for producing the next generation of Engineers.
+CDIO methodology is also practiced in the curriculum.
 The Institution is the first member from India to implement and practice CDIO methodology.